Part III

 The oak paused before budding.

-The river thinned before the flood.
+The river thinned before flood.

 Fields lay fallow so they could feed again.

-Every stillness had purpose.
+Stillness had purpose.

-To break this rhythm was not a sin; it was an imbalance.
+To break rhythm was not sin.

-Our modern culture struggles here.
+Modern culture struggles here.

-We worship constant productivity, endless glow, and overnight results.
-Even the language of skincare echoes this urgency: instant, fast, active, corrective.
+We worship productivity, glow, and overnight results.

 The Season of Quiet Repair

-In my own life, I call this the season of quiet repair.
+I call this the season of quiet repair.

-The mirror becomes a pool again, not a performance.
+The mirror becomes reflection, not performance.

-In late winter, the ocean hammers less.
+The ocean hammers less.

-The air turns mineral.
+Air turns mineral.

 Plants pause.

-The land teaches me to wait.
+The land teaches waiting.

 Law of the In-Between

-Skin has its own féth fiada.
+Skin has its own threshold.

-an in-between where new tissue forms unseen.
+Between inflammation and healing lies a fog where new tissue forms unseen.

-We rush to cover it.
+We rush to speed it.

-To speed it.
+To conceal it.

 Listening as Ritual

-Each dawn, I step outside before speech.
+Each dawn I step outside before speech.

-It says: I will move at the speed of belonging.
+I will move at the speed of belonging.

 Rest as Reciprocity

-Fields were left fallow.
+Fields lay fallow.

-Fishermen paused with the moon cycles.
+Fishermen paused with moon cycles.

 Communities slowed so land could breathe.

-turning the phone face down after dusk,
+• phone face down after dusk

-skipping a product launch,
+• skipping a product launch

-So does the land.
+So does land.

 Rest is not the opposite of creation.